 - BONUS: Add 1-2 days if you want to take day trips from Madrid to visit Toledo, Salamanca, or Segovia!

 Ok this was a long one, but I’m so glad I was able to share this travel goodness with you!
-As always, please contact me if you have any questions about this post, or regarding planning your Spain trip, honeymoon, elopement, or destination wedding.
+As always, please contact me if you have any questions about this post, or regarding planning your Spain trip, honeymoon, or adventure.
 I have more than 10 years of experience and I’m more than happy to help out.
 Drop me a line HERE and let’s become friends!

 Also, if you’re looking for more resources, here are a few more blog posts that you may be interested in!
 Feel free to check them out below: